Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 For example, AWS's SLA for EC2 promises 99.99% availability.
 If they fail to meet this in a given month, customers receive service credits: 10% credit for 99.0%-99.99% availability, 30% credit for below 99.0%.
 This financial penalty motivates AWS to maintain high availability while providing compensation when things go wrong.

 For your AI service, an SLA serves several purposes.
 It builds trust.
 Users need to know what to expect, and "we guarantee 99.9% uptime" is more reassuring than "we try to keep things running."
 It sets expectations.
 Users understand that some downtime is normal.
 If you promise 99.9%, users know that occasional brief outages are part of the deal.
 In a crowded AI market, a strong SLA can set you apart from competitors who make no promises.
 SLAs also give your team clear targets to design and operate toward.

 Choosing the right SLA involves balancing user expectations with costs.
 A student project or internal tool might not need any formal SLA.
 A business productivity tool should promise at least 99.9%.
 Critical healthcare or financial AI applications might need 99.99% or higher.

-The key is being realistic.
-It's better to promise 99.9% and consistently exceed it than to promise 99.99% and frequently fall short.
+Also, it's better to promise 99.9% and consistently exceed it than to promise 99.99% and frequently fall short.

 > [!tip] Videos
 > - [Video link needed - High availability explained]